Ingredients:

 You can make your own buttermilk by adding vinegar or lemon juice to regular milk - but please know that it will still be a thinner consistency than actual buttermilk (unless you are using heavy cream as your base).

-The buttermilk adds such great flavor to these biscuits so if you can get your hands on some,
+The buttermilk adds such great flavor to these biscuits so if you can get your hands on some, definitely give it a try.

 Also, if you use salted butter, make sure you leave out the additional salt that is added to the dough.